Keith-S-Thompson/fizzbuzz-c/README.md

 is redirected to a seekable file; it dies with an error message if stdout is sent to a terminal.
 Another works only on implementations that support [Pthreads](http://en.wikipedia.org/wiki/Pthreads).
-(The 2011 ISO C standard adds standard threads as an optional feature;
+(The 2011 ISO C standard adds threads as an optional feature;
 I haven't yet written a version that takes advantage of that.)

 Please do not use these programs as examples of good programming style.